 Physical therapists work closely with other rehabilitation professionals, including occupational therapists and speech-language pathologists, who specialize in cognitive rehabilitation.
 They collaborate to ensure that cognitive goals and interventions are integrated into the overall treatment plan.

-With our unwavering commitment to optimal recovery, we stand out as a leading provider of physiotherapy for patients with brain injuries and various other conditions.
-Some of the programs we offer include:
+We believe in building lasting relationships with our patients, guiding them at every step towards achieving their goals.
+With our unwavering commitment to optimal recovery, we stand out as a leading provider of rehabilitation for patients with brain injuries, spinal cord injuries and stroke.

 - Group homes for brain injury patients